 While drinking wines grown from this land, namely Zinfandel, Cabernet Sauvignon, and Sauvignon Blanc, in retrospect our world was small, young, and very local.
 There was an ignorant arrogance to our palates much to our own detriment.
 Whites, reds, pinks, and bubbles… why taste anything outside of our own valley?

 Eventually opportunities moved my husband, Craig, and I to Las Vegas.
 Left behind were the sounds of snapping grapevine canes beneath our feet and the progressive revving of the frogs that persisted into the dank and rainy nights.
-Yet despite those memories – ten years’ worth – moving out of Dry Creek Valley was the first real kiss in a courtship that led to my love for wine.
+Yet despite those memories – ten years’ worth – moving out of Dry Creek Valley was the first kiss in a courtship that led to my love for wine.

 A magical confluence of engagements with all the right people opened my eyes and my heart in a way I never thought existed.
 Finally, after writing about fashion and lifestyle for 10 years, here was a subject I could really savor.
 But, what was this endless and amorous attachment to wine?